The national parks system is falling apart: These diverse service corps can help fix it

 The goal of these identity-inclusive crews is to provide a sense of kinship and shared cultural experience at the same time as getting people out working in nature.
 And NPF has found service corps are extremely effective.
 In 2018, NPF claims that its support helped various corps around the country restore 400 miles of trail and planted more than 16,000 trees in a total of 38 parks.

-NPF didn’t provide an estimate on the total number of corps involved, but it claims to have engaged at least 450 people in such efforts over the last five years.
+NPF didn’t provide an estimate on the total number of corps involved, but it claims to have engaged at least 450 people a year in its efforts over the last five years.
 Its 2019 allocation to cause groups is a nearly $1.5 million increase from the $2.1 million provided in 2018, and far greater than the just under half a million it distributed the year prior.

-“This is truly a collective effort between the parks foundation, the park service, and the local organizations as well as philanthropic partners,” adds Chesson.
+“This is truly a collective effort between the National Park Foundation, the park service, and the local organizations as well as philanthropic partners,” adds Chesson.
 “Each of those pieces is critical in order to actually connect young people and to address the real issues that the park service is facing.”

-Note: Correction: We’ve updated this article to reflect that corps members are not volunteers, they are paid a living allowance.